Digitl-Alchemyst/dev100/Day-91/day91.md

 ### 1. 🌅 Morning Productivity

-🍳 Healthy Breakfast: [Meal description]
+🍳 Healthy Breakfast: Peanut Butter
 - [x] Morning Rountine: Clean Office, Rhythm Ready for School, Emails, Make Bed
 - Woke up late, somehow the alarm didnt go off, still got rhythm on the bus. bus was late too, that helped but we were out on time anyway. suprised it worked out
 - Deep Clean Day